 Application Scoring Criteria Point Value Provide a clear and concise project summary that includes a defined population of focus, catchment area, and project design.
 Specifically describe what your project will accomplish and how it will benefit the community served.
-In your answer, include what experience your organization has working with the focused identified population and how your organization will work with the local RC(s) or how your RC will work with a local community-based organization.
+In your answer, include what experience your organization has working with the focused identified population.
 20 Explain why you have selected your priority population(s) using RC POS data and other data as supporting evidence of the disparity or inequity.
 Include how your organization used input from the community, focused population, and RC to design the proposal.
-15 How is the proposed project innovative from currently funded grants (e.g., strategies, activities, and goals) in the proposed RC catchment area?
-If the project is similar to a currently funded grant listed on the Department's website, how is the proposed project different?
+15 How does your organization collaborate with your local RC(s), or how does your RC work with your local community-based organization(s)?
+Describe your collaborative relationship.
 15 How will your project measurably improve equity, access, or reduce barriers to services for persons with intellectual and developmental disabilities and their families?
 15

 How does your project support the RC plan to promote equity and/or reduce disparities in their catchment?
 If you are a RC, how does this project support your recommendations and/or plan to promote equity and/or reduce your identified disparities?
 How will your project collaborate with other organizations to promote community inclusion?
-10 Describe your definition of cultural and linguistic competence and explain how these practices will be applied in your project activities.
+15 Describe your definition of equity and cultural and linguistic competence and explain how these practices will be applied in your project activities.
 10 The project budget is consistent with the stated project objective and activities, and clearly and concisely explains how the proposed expenditures support the overall project design and outcomes.
 The project budget costs are clearly associated with the activities and does not include non-allowable costs or costs funded by other sources.
-15 TOTAL POSSIBLE SCORE 100
+10 TOTAL POSSIBLE SCORE 100